MicrosoftDocs/biztalk-docs/his/core/application-integration-ladesigner-1.md

 ## [HIS Designer for Logic Apps](application-integration-ladesigner-2.md)

-The HIS Designer for Logic Apps is a stand-alone tool that works with Microsoft Visual Studio to provide a graphical user interface for creating, viewing, and editing metadata objects that map to Mainframe programs and data.
+To create, view, and edit metadata objects that map to mainframe programs and data, you can use the HIS Designer for Logic Apps.
+This designer is a standalone tool with a graphical user interface that works with Microsoft Visual Studio.

 ## [Designing artifacts for CICS and IMS Integration](application-integration-lahostapps.md)